sr-networks/ContactIndex/README.md

 # ContactIndex
-### Contact Index for the countries of the world during the SARS-CoV-2 pandemic
+### World-wide Contact Index during the SARS-CoV-2 pandemic

 This is a first brief description of my Contact Index calculations based on mobility data.
 I use the Google and Apple mobility data that was publicaly availible together with the German Contact Index that can be found here: